The Best 4-Day London Itinerary for First Timers

 If you're wondering how to plan 4 days in London, you're not alone!
 London is one of the oldest cities in Europe, and all of that history means a lot to do.

-This list will try to tackle this by covering many of the big London bucket list items right away.
+This list will help make seeing the city and all of its world-renowned attractions easy by covering many of the big London bucket list items right away.
 Royal palaces, national treasures, and historic landmarks are among the popular London attractions recommended for your first day.
+You'll also get the chance to try a delicious afternoon tea.

 Natural History Museum